 Pluto in the 4th House represents someone who was born in a family where feeling safe was somewhat impaired.
-Sometimes, the conditions of the childhood were quite dangerous, or abusive, but sometimes, it's much more subtle than that.
-Something in the family and childhood could have happened which represented a "shock", something which disrupted the feeling of being safe and loved in the home.
+Sometimes, the conditions of childhood were quite dangerous, or abusive, but sometimes, it's much more subtle than that.
+Something in the family and childhood could have happened which represented a "shock", something that disrupted the feeling of being safe and loved in the home.
 Often, we find people who are born in families where the dynamic was one based on control and power, and it's possible they had to assume the position of scapegoat or black sheep.

 It isn't always this dramatic, although it can be, but overall the main energy of this position of Pluto is that what should have felt as a safe and comforting environment was more so a source of anxiety and intense feelings.
 IF Pluto is very well aspected, then we can sometimes see someone who was born in a family/environment that allowed them to feel particularly powerful, empowered, and able to rely on them for a source of power.
 But more often than not, this isn't the case.